-Lana stopped and slowly turned around.
+Jamal stopped and slowly turned around.
 ‘America, Saddam, ISIS, they’re all the same—innocent people always die.
 And for thirty-million dollars, Ambassador, I would sell my mother to the Americans!’
-Lana then walked to the door and reached for the handle.
+Jamal then walked to the door and reached for the handle.
 ‘Thank you for your time and the delicious Yazdi cakes.’

 ‘…Please!—Wait a moment!’ he called out, in a conciliatory tone—‘We need to talk.
 Please—come back and sit down.’

-Lana fought back a smile and returned to her seat on the sofa.
-She watched the ambassador light another cigarette; he inhaled deeply and then, looking into Lana’s eyes, he said:
+Jamal fought back a smile and returned to her seat on the sofa.
+She watched the ambassador light another cigarette; he inhaled deeply and then, looking into Jamal’s eyes, he said:

 ‘You know that extremely sensitive military information of this nature can get you killed, don’t you?’